Marist Brothers: International provinces

-The Marist Brothers are involved in educational work throughout the world and now conduct primary, secondary and higher education schools, academies, industrial schools, orphanages and retreat houses in 79 countries on five continents: Europe, Africa, The Americas, Asia, and Oceania.
+The Marist Brothers are involved in educational work throughout the world and now conduct primary, secondary and higher education schools, academies, industrial schools, orphanages and retreat houses in 79 countries on five continents: Europe, Africa, Americas, Asia, and Oceania.

-From their roots in Lyons, the Brothers today have spread across the globe.
+From their roots in Lyon, the Brothers today have spread across the globe.
 Over their 200-year history, Marist Brothers have had ministries in over 100 different nations.
-Presently there are approximately 3,500 brothers in 79 countries on 5 continents, working directly and sharing their mission and spirituality with more than 40,000 lay Marists, and together educating close to 500,000 children and young people.
+There are approximately 2,500 brothers in 79 countries on 5 continents, working directly and sharing their mission and spirituality with more than 72,000 lay Marists, and together educating close to 654,000 children and young people.

-The international Marist brotherhood is led by a Superior General, currently Br.
-Ernesto Sánchez, F.M.S.
-Together with the Vicar General and a General Council, it is his job to guide the growth and administration of the various ministries of the Brothers across the globe, from the General House in Rome.
-The Marist Brothers are divided into two main administrative units, either "provinces" or "districts", depending on size.
-Provinces are led by a Provincial, whose job it is to oversee and make deliberations on behalf of the Superior General for the Province he leads.
-There are 26 provinces and 5 districts.
-Depending on the extent of ministries within a certain country, there may be multiple provinces within the one country.
-For example, Brazil has three provinces and two districts and Australia has two, as does Mexico.
+Br.
+Ernesto Sánchez Barba, F.M.S., is the current Superior General of the Marist Brothers (Institute of the Marist Brothers of the Schools),he was elected during the XXII General Chapter in Rionegro, Colombia, on 3 October 2017 Together with the Vicar General and a General Council, it is his responsibility to guide the growth, mission, and administration of the Institute's ministries worldwide.
+This leadership team is based at the General House in Rome, which serves as the central administrative and spiritual hub for the Marist Brothers.

+The institute is divided into two main types of administrative units: Provinces – Larger regions, each overseen by a Provincial, who governs in the name of the Superior General.
+Provincials are responsible for the pastoral care of the Brothers and the oversight of Marist ministries within their territory and the Districts – Smaller units, often geographically or numerically limited missions, that could be dependent on a bigger Province or semi-autonomous.
+These are typically led by a District Leader, with similar responsibilities, but in a smaller scale.
+The number of provinces is actually 23 and districts are 3.